blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

 ***

+## Step 3 - Setup Config File

+***

-## Step 3 - Run Tx Submit API
+## Step 4 - Run Tx Submit API With Config File

-Run the executable file by running the following command.
+Run the executable file by running the following with the command line flag `-config` to set the file to load as a configuration.

-⚠️ For this example, we named the binary file `tx-submit-api` and saved the file to our `$NODE_HOME` folder.
+⚠️ Adjust the file path below to match your path to the `config.yml` file.

 ```
 cd $NODE_HOME
-./tx-submit-api
+./tx-submit-api -config /path/to/config.yml
 ```

 ![txsubmit-screen](/txsubmit-screen.png)